 Reflections

 • What lies have I believed about myself?

-• What does God say about me instead?
+• What does God’s Word say instead?

-• Worship and Prayer:
+• Worship & Prayer:

+Reflections